Kamera Obskura

-Kamera Obskura is a 2012 Filipino drama film produced and directed by Raymond Red.
-It was co-written by Red and Pen Medina, who stars as the protagonist of a fictional lost film recovered by film archivists.
+Kamera Obskura is a 2012 Philippine drama film produced and directed by Raymond Red.
+It was co-written by Red and Pen Medina, who stars as the protagonist of a fictional silent lost film recovered by film archivists.

 Plot

 Film archivists uncover a lost Filipino black-and-white silent film about an escaped convict who uses a magic camera to help the people of a small town.
 After showing the 70-minute film, the archivists debate its significance and the best way to preserve Filipino cinema.